dastasoft/blog/_posts/heres-what-every-react-developer-needs-to-know-about-typescript_part_2.md

 }
 ```

-If we don't provide a correct value with this option this can explode and the IDE won't complain at all.
+If you do not provide a correct value with this option this may explode at runtime and the IDE will not complain at all.

 #### Passing state as props

-A lot of times we need to pass the state down in the hirearchy and delegate to a children when a state is readed or even setted in those cases you will need to type the props of that component with state types, the best is to understand what types do you need to pass but if you have a hard time with it, you can hover your current state and the IDE will tell you what do you need.
+Quite often you may need to pass state down in the hirearchy and delegate to a children when a state is read or set.
+You will need to write the props for that component with state types in mind.

 ```ts
 type FancyComponentProps = {